docker/docs/content/language/golang/run-tests.md

 ---
-title: "Run your tests using Go test"
+title: Run your tests using Go test
 keywords: build, go, golang, test
 description: How to build and run your Go tests in a container
-redirect_from:
+aliases:
 - /get-started/golang/run-tests/
 ---